Highlights of the Program

 Infosys

-• Transitioning from static feeder forecasts to granular scenario based models reflecting local behavior
+• Transitioning from static feeder forecasts to granular, scenario-based models reflecting local behavior

 Jerome Marr